-- Input from community-based organizations, service providers, and local non-profit organizations. - Engagement and review provided by the City of Lakewood Community Services Advisory Board and the Tacoma Community Redevelopment Authority (TCRA). - Input and coordination with the City of Lakewood, City of Tacoma, and Pierce County. - Meetings with Lakewood and Tacoma City Councils. - Review of planning documents for local agencies. - Solicitation of public input.
+- Input from community-based organizations, service providers, and local nonprofit organizations. - Engagement and review provided by the City of Lakewood Community Services Advisory Board (CSAB), Planning Commission, and the Tacoma Community Redevelopment Authority (TCRA). - Input and coordination with the City of Lakewood, City of Tacoma, and Pierce County. - Meetings with Lakewood and Tacoma City Councils. - Review of planning documents for local agencies. - Solicitation of public input.

-Effort to encourage citizen participation in the development of the Plan included notification of public hearings on housing and community development need, notice of availability of the plan, and community input concerning approval the final plan.
+Efforts to encourage citizen participation in the development of the Plan included notification of public hearings on housing and community development need, notice of availability of the plan, and community input concerning approval the final plan.
 Public hearings were advertised in the Tacoma News Tribune as follows:

-- February 21, 2024 Public hearing before CSAB on housing and community development needs - March 29 April 29, 2024 Public Comment Period - April 15, 2024 Public hearing on FY 2024 Annual Action Plan - Public outreach through City's website, other social media sites, and by email solicitation
+- February 21, 2024 Public hearing before CSAB on housing and community development needs - March 20, 2024 Review of Plan before the CSAB and Planning Commission - March 29 April 29, 2024 Public Comment Period - April 15, 2024 Public hearing on FY 2024 Annual Action Plan - Public outreach through the City's website, other social media sites, and by email solicitation

-A draft of the FY 2024 Annual Action Plan will be made available to the public for review beginning March 29, 2024.
-Comments received through the citizen participation process will be incorporated into the Plan.
-Formal approval of the final Plan will be made by City Council on May 6, 2024.
+A draft of the FY 2024 Annual Action Plan was made available to the public for review beginning March 29, 2024.
+Comments received through the citizen participation process were incorporated into the Plan.
+Formal approval of the final

+Plan was made by City Council on May 6, 2024.